Nathanfeng/decentralized-charity-platform/README.md

 Adding milestones: http://localhost:3000/milestones
 Managing the fund: http://localhost:3000/show

-The app should automatically route between the pages depending on the phase in the fund's lifecycle.
+These are the direct links to the pages but the app should automatically route as you work through the fund's lifecycle.